AlexSemenk/JMP-2016-NP-AS/multithreading/README.md

 ##Module 4.
 Backend: Multithreading: Classic Model and Concurrency

-**Task**: Using suggested class 'Car' create app, which will launch race for several different cars.
+**Task (Simple Car Racing)**: Using suggested class 'Car' create app, which will launch race for several different cars.

 1. Create cars with different parameters.
 Start cars simultaneously and parallel.
 Observe which finishes first.
 2. When the race is over - output the winner message 'Winner is XXXXX!'.
 3. Disqualify one of cars from the race after 5 seconds by interrupting it's thread - car code needs to be modified for that.

 ```java